 This can be anything from office work to bartending to shelf stacking to running your own side hustle online empire.
 Even if you’re not particularly tight for cash (though it’s quite the student stereotype, and who would turn down a rainy day fund?) it’s a great personal investment, in terms of gaining experience and having that X Factor to put on your CV or personal statement.
 Not sure what we mean?
 As we barrel towards the end of the year, you might start hearing the ‘I’ word thrown around quite a bit.
 If you’ve applied for uni and your top choices are interested in taking your application further, you’ll probably have admissions interviews coming up sooner than you’d like.

 Or maybe you’ve been applying for apprenticeship schemes or are starting to think about full time work.
 In which case interviews are pretty much a given.
 But that’s okay.
 We know, not many of us can hand-on-heart say we enjoy being interviewed.
 Lots of people might go as far as to say they dread them.
 But with some solid prep work up your sleeve and the knowledge that interviews are a two-way street, you’ll quickly realise that they’re nowhere near as bad as the reputation they’ve gained.
-When you’re deciding what would be the perfect career for you.
-Who do you turn to?
-There’s so many options available to us now that it seems so easy to hunt down what interests you and how you might go around turning that into a career.
+If your plan for next year is university then you’re already submitted your application, right?
+If not, then get a move on.
+The UCAS deadline (January 15th) may be the official cut-off, but a lot of places will have been filled already.
+We know how fab you are, but that doesn’t mean the unis are holding a space specially for you.
+Get your application in before the end of this month.

 This section will not be visible in live published website.
-Below are your current settings: Current Number Of Columns are = 3 Expand Posts Area = Gap/Space Between Posts = 10px Blog Post Style = card Use of custom card colors instead of default colors = Blog Post Card Background Color = current color Blog Post Card Shadow Color = current color Blog Post Card Border Color = current color Publish the website and visit your blog page to see the results AuthorsLucy Harding Archives
+Below are your current settings: Current Number Of Columns are = 1 Expand Posts Area = Gap/Space Between Posts = 15px Blog Post Style = card Use of custom card colors instead of default colors = Blog Post Card Background Color = current color Blog Post Card Shadow Color = current color Blog Post Card Border Color = current color Publish the website and visit your blog page to see the results Categories

 All